MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/template.md

 ---

-# Markdown Template
+# Metadata and Markdown Template

-This docs.ms markdown template contains examples of markdown syntax, as well as guidance on setting the metadata.
+This docs.ms template contains examples of markdown syntax, as well as guidance on setting the metadata.
+It is available in the root directory of each EM Pilot repository (e.g. ~/Azure-RMSDocs-pr
+/template.md) and is meant to be read as a markdown file, although you can refer to [the published version](https://stage.docs.microsoft.com/en-us/rights-management/template) to see how the markdown examples rendeer.

+When creating a markdown file you shluld copy the template to a new file, fill out the metadata as specified below, set the H1 heading above to the title of the article, and delete the content.

 ## Metadata